Xcodebuild MCP server

 Using uv (Recommended)

 When using uv, no specific installation is needed.
-You'll use uvx to directly run mcpxcodebuild:
+You can use uvx to directly run mcpxcodebuild:

 Using pip